Why Stretching Doesn’t Work

 First, stretching does not reeducate the nervous system.
-No amount of pulling on the muscles will change the resting level of muscle tension that is being set by the alpha-gamma feedback loop.
+No amount of pulling on the muscles will change the resting level of muscle tension that is being set by the gamma feedback loop.
 The resting level of muscle tension must be reset through an active process of relearning involving slow, conscious, voluntary movement and the integration of sensory feedback from the muscle.

 Second, when you pull on an already tight muscle the stretch reflex is activated, making the muscle contract even more.
 It is possible that you might get some pain relief from gentle prolonged stretching, but as we’ve already discussed, the increased muscle length is temporary and the muscle will rebound within a short period of time.
 Most likely, stretching will not only do little for your pain, but will increase and prolong your pain by making your muscles tighter.